Strategic Account Planning Template for Dev Agencies

 Horizon 3 (12 to 24 months): Become un-fireable.
 Move from project vendor to embedded partner.
 Propose outcome-based pricing, co-ownership of a roadmap, or a team structure that makes the switching cost real and visible.

 Also in this tab: a Consolidation Defense Package.
 Pre-built for when the CFO asks for a vendor bake-off.
-It includes your P&L impact summary (redacted for internal sharing), a joint roadmap that reframes vendor consolidation as a reason to go deeper rather than broader, and the narrative your champion needs to shut the conversation down before it escalates.
+Three parts: your P&L impact summary redacted for internal sharing, a joint roadmap that frames going deeper as a better bet than broadening vendor coverage, and a one-page counter-brief your champion can hand to procurement without scheduling a meeting.
+Every word of it should already be done before the conversation starts.

 Your champion should not have to improvise under pressure.
 Give them the script before they need it.